Ch1ffr3punk/pluto/README.md

 $ openssl req -nodes -new -x509 -keyout key.pem -out cert.pem

 An ORB is an Onion Reply Block, allowing you to hide your real
-.onion email address, like Mixminion and the Nym Mixnet does
+.onion email address, like Mixminion did and the Nym Mixnet does
 with SURBS.

 You only need to give others your ORB block, so that others